Maciejnecka/Task-manager/README.md

 # TasksManager React App

+A simple React application for effective task management.
+It allows users to add, start/stop, complete, and delete tasks.
+The application also tracks the time dedicated to each task.

+See the live version: [Live demo - Tasks manager](https://maciejnecka.github.io/Task-manager/)🌐

 <div align="center">
   <img src="./assets/TasksManager.png" alt="TasksManager Screenshot">
 </div>

-TasksManager is a simple React application designed to help you manage your tasks efficiently.
-It provides a user-friendly interface to add, start/stop, finish, and remove tasks.
-The application also tracks the time spent on each task.

-See the live version [Soon... 🌐](#)

 ## Functionalities